aayasso/SlowMA-4/demo/API_SETUP.md

 ## Current Status

 - ✅ Art Institute API: Working (no key needed)
+- ✅ Metropolitan Museum API: Working (no key needed) - **NEW!**
+- ✅ Wikipedia API: Working (no key needed) - **NEW!**
 - ⚠️ Google Vision API: Optional (add key to `.env`)
 - ⚠️ Microsoft Vision API: Optional (add key to `.env`)
+- 🚀 OpenAI API: Optional (add key to `.env`)
-- 🚀 OpenAI API: Optional (add key to `.env`) - **NEW!**
+- 🎨 Adobe Color API: Optional (add key to `.env`) - **NEW!**

-The demo will work with just the Art Institute API, but adding vision APIs and OpenAI will provide much more detailed and educational image analysis with AI-powered insights.
+The demo will work with the free APIs (Art Institute, Met Museum, Wikipedia), but adding vision APIs, OpenAI, and Adobe Color will provide much more detailed and educational image analysis with AI-powered insights and advanced color theory.